The 18th U.S. Infantry and the 2nd U.S. Cavalry,

 After doubling back, the two officers took to the bottle “long enough to get drunk” before continuing on the right trail, apparently the pressures of commanding a unlearned bunch had finally brought them to the need for libation.
 With the officers having some liquid refreshment the night before, the correct direction of march was established and another day in the saddle of 18 miles brought them to there next camp sight at two o’clock in the afternoon.
 As the command had done every night, the army wagons were lined up in row and picket ropes extended for securing the mules.
-Unfortunately, now in the thick of rich grasslands, a herd of buffalo stampeded 18 of the mules.
+Unfortunately, now in the thick of rich grasslands, a herd of buffalo stampeded 18 of the long eared, stubborn beasts.

 “….there we were with six large army wagons Loaded rations and other quartermaster stores and not a mule to haul them.
 We staid there 9 days waiting mention occurred that day but on the next we saw a herd of Buffalo which the Lieutenant estimated at seventy-five thousand in number and from that there to the time we struck the Republican River we had all the Buffalo meat we wanted.”
 About four or five days after that at about 1 o’clock p.m. we saw what we took to be a herd of Buffalo about five miles off….”